cloudmesh-community/book/chapters/preface/create.md

 ./chapters/cloud/images/myimage.md
 ```

-In the document the image is than refered to as
+In the document, the image is then referred to as

 ```
 ![My imaage caption](images/myimage.md){#fig:cloud-myimage}
 ```

 The label `#fig:cloud-myimage` must be unique in all of the documents.
-While adding the directory cloud before the image name this is the case
+While adding the directory cloud before the image name, this is the case
 in our example.

-## Managing Refernces
+## Managing References

-Referncesa are all managed in bibtex format while using pandoc-crosreff
+References are all managed in bibtex format while using pandoc-crosreff
 to cite them.
 There are many examples of the different entry types
 available in the bib directory.
-DO not duplicte entries, instead reuse
+Do not duplicate entries, instead reuse
 them.
 Make sure you have a unique and meaningful label.